The huge wealth of attractions the Cuban capital has to

 Toast the capital from a terrace bar

-You don’t have to be staying at the famed Hotel Nacional to reap the benefits of its extraordinary history and fine position overlooking the Malecon sea promenade.
-The home of the world’s most famous movie stars during the first part of the twentieth century, it became a base for Fidel Castro and Che Guevara during the Cuban Missile Crisis before returning to its routes as a hotel, as you can discover in the onsite museum.
-But its main attraction today must be its terrace bar, which offers mojitos and other cocktails at very reasonable prices, and provides spectacular views over the Malecon, city and ocean.
+You don’t have to be staying at the famed Hotel Nacional to reap the benefits of its extraordinary history and it’s unmissable view overlooking the Malecon seafront promenade.
+Home to some the world’s most famous movie stars and some equally infamous American mafia characters prior to the revolution it then became the base for Fidel Castro and Che Guevara during the Cuban Missile Crisis before later returning to back into a hotel.
+It’s main attraction today must surely be the terrace bar, which offers mojitos and other cocktails at very reasonable prices, and provides spectacular views over the Malecon, city and ocean.

 Not only do these small paladares local restaurants offer great food, but some do it at incredible prices too.
 Owned and run by Havana residents in one of the few permitted methods of private enterprise, there’s nothing stopping you taking a seat and enjoying the freshly prepared local cuisine.
 They’re not always easy to spot at first, making them feel a little like hidden gems too.